Pressure Cooker vs. Slow Cooker: What’s the Difference?

 • Faster cooking: Recipes that take 6-8 hours in a slow cooker only take 45 minutes to finish in a pressure cooker.

-• Healthier option: Fewer vitamins and minerals are lost during the cooking process because liquid doesn’t evaporate as easily.
+• Healthier option: Fewer vitamins and minerals are lost during cooking because liquid doesn’t evaporate as quickly.

 Pressure Cooker Cons